amulyamedida/FlyGlobe/README.md

 # ✈️ Flight Booking

-This is a simple hotel and flight booking website built with React.
+This is a simple flight booking website built with React.
 It features a clean design with transparent UI elements, smooth navigation, and a dynamic search functionality.

 ---